amel-selmane/react-slider/README.md

 # react-slider
-Create a Slider on React App
+Creating a Slider on React App

+To launch the app :

+1) Git clone "URL"

+2) npm i

+3) npm start

+4) Enjoy !